-- The application fee is EUR180 (about US\$257) and the fee for publishing specifications in the Patent Bulletin is EUR200 (about US\$286) for the first 15 pages (each additional 15 pages costs EUR130 (about US\$186). - The initial annual renewal fee is EUR70 (about US\$100), increasing annually up to a maximum of EUR1,400 (about US\$2,001).

-The initial annual fee for the supplementary protection certificate is EUR2,200 (about US\$3,145), increasing annually up to EUR3,400 (about US\$4,860).
+- The application fee is EUR230 and the fee for publishing specifications in the Patent Bulletin is EUR200 for the first 15 pages (each additional 15 pages costs EUR130). - The first annual renewal fee is EUR100, starting with the sixth year after application and increasing annually up to a maximum of EUR1,700. - The initial annual fee for the supplementary protection certificate is EUR2,200, increasing annually up to the fifth year to EUR3,400.